helloitu/DabBot/README.md

  1. First install GnuPod, full installation tutorial ... <a href="https://github.com/helloitu/GnuPodPatched">here</a><br>
  2. Mount ipod, plug, and execute gnupod_INIT -m (path/to/ipod/) Ex. ``` /media/guilherme/ipod ```
  3.  ```pip3 install -r requirements.txt ```
- 4. Edit credentials.py, placing your Telegram Bot API KEY and configure if the bot will send .mp3 for telegram chat,ipod or all of them
+ 4. Edit credentials.py, placing your Telegram Bot API KEY, ipod path and configure if the bot will send .mp3 for telegram chat,ipod or all of them
  5. Now, just ```sudo python3.5 bot.py ```
  6. Send some music name for the bot on telegram , and let the magic begins